-A rivalry turned vicious and downright mean due to a generation of domination by the Montana Grizzlies has earned balance over the last 17 years.
-And on Saturday in Bozeman, Montana State officially put to rest the notion of any inferiority compared to their fierce, age-old rivals from Missoula.
+A rivalry that turned vicious and downright mean due to a generation of domination by the Montana Grizzlies has earned balance over the last 17 years.
+And on Saturday in Bozeman, Montana State officially put to rest the notion of any inferiority complex in regard to their fierce, age-old rivals from Missoula.

 Despite Andersen, Montana State’s do-everything All-American junior, not playing, the Bobcats physically whipped the Grizzlies from the first play of the game until the final whistle on the way to a 48-14 victory in front of 19,827 at Bobcat Stadium on Saturday afternoon.

 “You just don’t draw it up like that,” Montana State fourth-year head coach Jeff Choate said.
 “In a rivalry game, you are going to get everybody’s best shot.

 “Our ability to control the line of scrimmage was critical in this game and that was really the difference…I can’t say enough about our offensive line or our defensive line.
 Both of those sides showed through today.”

 The victory is Montana State’s fourth straight victory in the rivalry, marking the first time since Sonny Holland, the man the South end-zone at Bobcat Stadium is named for, roamed the sidelines.
 A group of fifth-year seniors who came to play for Rob Ash but watched as redshirts as UM ripped Montana State 54-35 in Bozeman in 2015 instead stamped their places in immortality.

 “That was legendary, man,” Konkol said.
 “Four in a row hasn’t happened in however many years and I’m glad to be a part of it.
 Especially under Choate.
 This was awesome.”